Academic Advising and Learning Assistance

 - Developmental Education Math, English and Reading Labs

 The Department of Developmental Education provides academic support labs in math, English and reading.
 These labs are at each rural campus, at the Community and Technical College, and on the Fairbanks campus.
 Labs provide tutoring and small-group instruction for students taking developmental, academic or vocational math, and reading and writing courses.
-Academic support labs supplement and support student learning as well as improve and expand student skills in these areas.
-For further information contact your local campus or the Department of Developmental Education at 907-474-1112.
+Academic support labs supplement and support student learning, as well as improve and expand student skills in these areas.
+For more information, contact your local campus or the Department of Developmental Education at 907-474-1112 or 1-877-747-1580 or visit the CTC Student Success Center website.

 - Foreign Language Laboratory